-Master of Science of Architecture
+Master of Science in Architecture

-The Master of Science in Architecture is a post-professional degree, usually best suited to those who have completed a professional bachelor's degree, or those who have strong backgrounds in other fields and whose interest in architecture is of a theoretical or investigative nature.
+The Master of Science in Architecture at DAAP is a post-professional degree, usually best suited to those who have completed a professional bachelor's degree, or those who have strong backgrounds in other fields and whose interest in architecture is of a theoretical or investigative nature.
 The program's broadly intellectual emphasis enables in-depth critical involvement and methodological acuity.
 The small program, with fewer than 20 students, enjoys the advantages of low student-faculty ratios and informality with most courses following the seminar format.